Revinace/NVAE_MineRL/README.md

 python scripts/create_custom_lmdb_from_minerl.py --lmdb_path datasets/minecraft_lmdb --train_size 15000 --test_size 5000
 ```
 The LMDB datasets are created at `datasets/minecraft`.
-**Important info for Windows user**: the dataset is only on Linux able to shrink after processing, so for windows the mapsize of 10GB will be used.
+**Important info for Windows user**: the dataset is only on Linux able to shrink after processing, so for windows the `mapsize` in this case 10GB will be used.

 ## Running the training of NVAE for Minecraft
 Before the training can start the `train_size` and `test_size` need to be adjusted in `lmdb_datasets.py`
+Currently only the default parameters from the NVAE where used to train the network.
+Maybe it's helpfull to use one of the [settings](https://github.com/NVlabs/NVAE#running-the-main-nvae-training-and-evaluation-scripts) used for the face datasets.

 ```shell script
 python train.py --data datasets/minecraft_lmdb --root results --save minecraft --dataset minecraft